 Executive Managing Editor

-For a somber themed evening marked by a message of political overtones, the Concert Across America to End Gun Violence certainly featured quite a lot of musical fun.
+For a somber evening filled with political overtones, the Concert Across America to End Gun Violence certainly featured quite a lot of musical fun.
 Kenny Loggins, Christopher Cross and Michael McDonald were just some of the noteworthy figures who took the Arlington Theatre stage on Sep.
 25 at the community-organized show, which was one of 250 concerts across 45 states on the same night.

 Though some traffic in the line for entrance delayed the start of the concert, there was no looking back once the show began.
 The night ran well over three hours, but the assortment of musicians coordinated neatly into a series of arrangements.

 Kenny Loggins took the stage at the tail end of a lengthy night of music, delivering classics like “This is It” and “Danny’s Song,” the latter of which he had recorded as part of his original pop duo, Loggins and Messina.
 The highlight of his set, however, was the multiple Grammy Award-winning “What a Fool Believes,” which he performed onstage with song co-writer Michael McDonald.

 McDonald himself was one of the more notable performers of the evening, having collaborated with a number of chart-topping artists after his lengthy run singing lead for The Doobie Brothers in the 1970’s.
 He and Loggins shared the stage, along with endless permutations of the other listed acts of the evening.
 Family members, also made appearances; Loggins brought out his daughter, Hana, for a song, and McDonald called up his wife, Grammy-nominated Amy Holland, for a few others.